edoardocattapan/ardo.github.io/_posts/2018-11-17-outside-the-universe,-after-you-die.md

 Although Nietzsche ended up proposing yet another alienating atheistic theology based on the eternal recurrence of life - an idea based on the cyclical nature of time first brought forward by the Pythagoreans in ancient Greece - we could very reasonably stop here and conclude that life and consciousness are indeed the origin of everything.

 We don't need to find new ways to transcend life - although I welcome that - because we already do.

 See: life actually ends with death, and there is nothing on the other side.
-Everything (every thing) is necessarily on this side.
+Everything (everything) is necessarily on this side.

 I live, forever.

 Your life really is everything.